Cloud Security Shared Responsibility Model

 The challenge isn't understanding shared responsibility.
 Organizations generally understand the concept.
 The challenge is executing on it.
 You have to patch systems consistently.
 You have to control access precisely.
 You have to monitor for security issues.
 You have to respond when problems are found.
 This requires planning, resources, and sustained effort.

 Organizations with secure cloud environments are the ones that made security a priority from the start and kept it a priority.
 Organizations with breached cloud environments are often the ones that did the minimum to get something running and assumed the rest would be fine.
 It won't be.
 When you're designing your cloud architecture, involve security in the design.
 Understand the responsibility boundaries for each service.
 Verify that provider audit reports cover relevant controls.
-Most importantly, plan to execute on your side of the responsibility line.
+Plan to execute on your side of the responsibility line.
 Understanding shared responsibility is the first step.
 Actually doing it is the second.

 Fully Compliance provides educational content about IT compliance and cybersecurity.
 This article reflects general information about cloud shared responsibility models as of its publication date.
-Cloud platforms, services, and responsibility boundaries evolve—consult with qualified cloud architects for guidance specific to your environment and services.
+Cloud platforms, services, and responsibility boundaries evolve — consult with qualified cloud architects for guidance specific to your environment and services.